 For our purposes, a percentile is a statistic that indicates the percentage (from 1 to 99) of a reference group obtaining scores equal to or less than the individual's score.
-For instance, if a sixth grade student earned a score of 200 on the NJ ASK Math test and 80% of the sixth graders who were tested statewide in that subject earned scores equal to or less than 200, the student would be ranked at the 80th percentile statewide.
+For instance, if a sixth-grade student earned a score of 800 on the NJSLA Math assessment and 80% of the sixth graders who were tested statewide in that subject earned scores equal to or less than 800, the student would be ranked at the 80th percentile statewide.